ls1intum/Artemis/docs/user/exercises/quiz.rst

         .. figure:: quiz/apollon-diagrams.png
             :align: center

-    - In the Apollon Diagrams page is possible to see the list of Apollon Diagrams and the possible actions to perform with them
+    - In the Apollon Diagrams page it is possible to see the list of Apollon Diagrams and the possible actions to perform with them.

         - Open
         - Delete

-    - Clicking in the creation of a new Apollon Diagram button |CreateANewApollonDiagram| opens the following form
+    - Clicking in the creation of a new Apollon Diagram button |CreateANewApollonDiagram| opens the following form:

         .. figure:: quiz/Apollon-form.png
             :align: center
             :scale: 50

-        - Title: provide the title of the Drag and Drop Model Quiz
+        - Title: provide the title of the Drag-and-Drop Model Quiz

-        - Diagram Type: List picker that allows to select among several diagrams
+        - Diagram Type: List picker that allows to select among several diagrams:

             - Class Diagram